-Christmas Bride is the last of my traditional Regencies, published in 1993.
+Christmas Bride was the last of my traditional Regencies in the order I wrote them, published in 1993.
 This book is a prequel, of sorts, to my Saint of Seven Dials series, in that it introduces Noel Paxton, hero of Innocent Passions.

 All of her life, Holly has dreamed of adventure and heroics.
 Indeed, she would far rather be a spy for the British against Napoleon, like her twin brother, Noel, than make her London debut.
 That is, until she meets Hunt, the handsome Marquess of Vandover.
 After a whirlwind courtship, they are married on Christmas Eve–Holly’s (and Noel’s) birthday.
 Holly is deeply in love, and her new husband’s career in the Foreign Office allows her to rub shoulders with diplomats and ambassadors, feeding her love of adventure.
 The future seems full of promise until her inept attempts to assist her husband in his career–and become a heroine in her own right–leads her to trust the wrong person.
 Suddenly Holly is plunged into a terrible conflict of loyalties, where she must choose between saving her nearly-broken marriage–and her beloved brother’s life!

 Thoughtfully swirling the wine in his glass, Hunt glanced across the rim at his wife.
 It occurred to him that he still did not know her as well as he ought.
 She had told him of her childhood while they were in Derbyshire, relating various scrapes and starts of her youth, but what was she really like now?